The Brokenwood Mysteries

-The Brokenwood Mysteries is a New Zealand television detective drama series that premiered on Prime in 2014.
-Each of the first six series comprises four distinct episodes.
-Series 7 began streaming on 29 March 2021 on Acorn TV, comprises six episodes.
-The programme is set in the fictitious New Zealand town of Brokenwood and is filmed in the greater Auckland region.
-Tim Balme conceived the series and is lead writer with Philip Dalkin, James Griffin, and Greg McGee.
+The Brokenwood Mysteries is a New Zealand television detective whodunnit comedy-drama series that premiered on Prime (now Sky Open) in 2014.
+Each of the first six series comprises four episodes.
+From Series 7, seasons were extended to six episodes.
+The programme is set in the fictitious New Zealand town of Brokenwood in the North Island and is filmed in the greater Auckland region.
+Tim Balme is the current showrunner, having conceived the series, while also working as head writer and producer.

+Since 2021, the programme moved networks and now screens on TVNZ One.

-The cast includes Neill Rea as Detective Senior Sergeant Mike Shepherd, Fern Sutherland as Detective Kristin Sims, Nic Sampson as Detective Constable Sam Breen, Cristina Ionda as Dr. Gina Kadinsky, medical examiner, Jarod Rawiri as Detective Constable Daniel Chalmers, and Pana Hema Taylor as Jared Morehu, Shepherd's Māori neighbour.
+The core cast includes Neill Rea as Detective Senior Sergeant Mike Shepherd, Fern Sutherland as Detective Kristin Sims, Nic Sampson as Detective Constable Sam Breen, Cristina Ionda as Dr. Gina Kadinsky, medical examiner, and Jarod Rawiri as Detective Constable Daniel Chalmers.

-On 27 February 2022, via Twitter, the production company, South Pacific Pictures, announced that the eighth series had completed production.
-Series 8 was aired from 1 July to 1 August 2022.
+In January 2023, Slovak television channel WAU, owned by TV JOJ, started transmitting the series.

+Season 10 was released on Acorn TV in North America starting with Episode 1 on April 29, 2024, with successive episodes released weekly on Monday.
+Release of Season 10 for other territories will most likely follow the pattern used in 2023 for Season 9.

+Season 11 was released on Acorn TV in North America on April 21, 2025.